gee-community/arcgis-earthengine-toolbox/toolbox/documentation/Documentation.md

 ### Step 2 - Create a conda environment

-Create a new conda environment, initialize conda for the proper shell if needed, activate the environement, disable SSL verification, install `arcpy` and `earthengine-api`, activate package within ArcPro, install additional package `xee` and `rasterio`, by using the following commands.
+Create a new conda environment, initialize conda for the proper shell if needed, activate the environment, disable SSL verification, install `arcpy` and `earthengine-api`, activate package within ArcPro, install additional package `xee` and `rasterio`, by using the following commands.

     conda create conda-forge::mamba esri::python -n gee
     conda init cmd.exe